openshift/oadp-operator/README.md

   Note:
   - For usage of the `csi` plugin with Velero you will need to additionally set `--features=EnableCSI`, please refer the section titled **Usage of Velero `--features` option** for more details.
 [This](https://github.com/vmware-tanzu/velero-plugin-for-csi/) repository has more information about the CSI plugin.
-  - Similarly, for installation of `vsphere` plugin, you will need to set `--features=EnableLocalMode`, please refer the section titled **Usage of Velero `--features` option** for more details.
+  - Similarly, for installation of `vsphere` plugin, please refer the section titled **Usage of Velero `--features` option** for more details.
 [This](https://github.com/vmware-tanzu/velero-plugin-for-vsphere) repository has more information about the vSphere plugin.

 2. `custom-velero-plugin`:<br>
    For installation of custom velero plugins, you need to specify the plugin `image` and plugin `name` in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during deployment.